 Here is the class structure for the 9Round class.

 |Exercises per round||2|

 |Rest between rounds||30 seconds|

-- Class starts right off the gate from the light cardio exercise like jump rope or jumping jacks.
-The second roundis usually some strength movement with dumbbells or kettlbells.
+- Class starts right off the gate with the light cardio exercise like jump rope or jumping jacks.
+The second round is usually some strength movement with dumbbells or kettlebells.

-- During the 30 seconds “active recovery” you will be doing something to keep your heart rate high like mountain climbers or sparring with trainer.
+- During the 30 second “active recovery” you will be doing something to keep your heart rate high like mountain climbers or sparring with a trainer.

 Orangetheory also has rounded, but here you will be doing rowing (or running) multiple times per class.

 Here is the class structure for the Orangetheory class.